Paid Parental Leave

-The goal of paid parental leave is to provide new parents with a period of time away from work to look after their new child, rest and recuperate.
+The goal of Paid Parental Leave (PPL) is to provide new parents with a period of time away from work to look after their new child, rest and recuperate.

-Under new laws that passed the Parliament in March 2024, the amount of time available for leave is increasing by two weeks each year from July 2024, to 26 weeks by 2026.
+Under new laws that passed Parliament in March 2024, the amount of time available for leave is increasing to 24 weeks on 1 July 2025; and 26 weeks on 1 July 2026.

 Frequently Asked Questions